 Citation: Zadnik K, Money S, Lindsley K. Intrastromal corneal ring segments for treating keratoconus.
 Cochrane Database of Systematic Reviews 2019, Issue 5.
 Art.
 No.: CD011150.
 DOI: 10.1002/14651858.CD011150.pub2

 What is the aim of this review?

-What was studied in the review?
+what was studied in this review?

 How up-to-date is this review?

 The review authors searched for studies that have been up to 25 January 2018.